codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

    "**Permitted Values**", "Type:", "Boolean"
    "", "Default Value:", "``1``"

-This parameter was deprecated in Percona XtraDB Cluster 5.7.12-5rc1-26.16.
+This parameter is deprecated as of Percona XtraDB Cluster 5.7.12-5rc1-26.16.

 This parameter enables support for ``innodb_data_home_dir`` and ``innodb_log_home_dir`` parameters for XtraBackup.
 It requires that you define ``innodb_data_home_dir`` and ``innodb_log_group_home_dir`` in the ``[mysqld]`` unit.